iamsrirupbanerjee/Udacity_AzureOps/README.md

 * Added the Azure Lab creadentials (client-id, client-secret,subscription-id,tenant-id) in repository secrets.
 * .github\workflows\packer-build-image.yml - the action file containing the steps to make the image using Github
 * server.json and server.pkr.hcl - While running in Github actions, it complained about packer plugin only using HCL2 format insteda of JSON.
 Hence I made a hcl version of the server.json file.

+This resulted in successful run of the Github actions and the image was created successfully in the Azure account.
+Refer to the packer_screenshots dirctory for the images.